Keeping Your Car in Bankruptcy

 Owned Free and Clear

-If you own your vehicle free and clear of any liens, then you must be sure to protect your car from the bankruptcy trustee.
-This requires claiming exemptions on the Schedule C to cover the value of the car.
-Any value of the car that you do not claim as exempt, the trustee can seek by selling your car, and paying you your share.
+If you own your vehicle free and clear of any liens, then you must be sure to protect your car from the bankruptcy trustee, which requires claiming exemptions on the Schedule C to cover the value of the car.
+Any value of the car that you do not claim as exempt, the trustee can seek by selling your car and paying you your share.
 Although you would get a payment from the trustee, you would lose your vehicle.

 Chapter 13 Repayment Plans

-If you file a Chapter 13, you can continue making your payments according to their terms, or you add the payments into your payment plan.
-If you owe more than the car is worth, or if your interest rate is high, you can alter the terms by paying only what the car is worth and at a reasonable interest rate over the length of the plan, usually three to five years.
-(5.5% sounds a lot better than 18%, doesn't it?)
+If you file a Chapter 13, you can continue making your payments according to their terms, or add the payments into your payment plan.
+If you owe more than the car is worth, or if your interest rate is high, you can alter the terms by paying only what the car is worth and at a reasonable interest rate over the length of the plan, usually 3–5 years.
 This is called a cramdown, and it's used every day to help people like you keep their cars despite filing bankruptcy.